hetznercloud/hcloud-cloud-controller-manager/docs/explanation/robot-support.md

 _This means that by default, your **Hostname** needs to be the **name of the server in Robot**_.
 If this does not match, we can not properly match the two entities.
 Once we have made this connection, we save the Robot Server Number to the field `spec.providerId` on the Node, and use this identifier for any further processing.

-If you absolutely need to use different names in Robot & Hostname, you can also configure the Provider ID yourself.
-This can be done on the `kubelet` through the flag [`--provider-id`](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/).
-You need to follow the format `hrobot://$SERVER_NUMBER` when setting this.
-If this format is not followed exactly we can not process this node.

 ## Credentials

 Robot API credentials (`ROBOT_USER` / `ROBOT_PASSWORD`) are **optional**.
 They control which features are available: